syncfusion-content/javascript-docs/js/api/ejRTE.md

-Sets the culture in the RTE when set localization values needs to be assigned to the corresponding text as follows.
+Sets the culture in the RTE when you set the localization values are needs to be assigned to the corresponding text as follows.

 Default Value: